shauryasaxena-coder/Auto-Dictator-App/README.md

 - Click a button to reveal the correct spelling.
 - Modern UI with rounded buttons.

+## How-To-Run
+- Enter the words in the words.txt file.
+- Then, run the .py file.
+- It will pick up and say the words from the words.txt file.

 ## Requirements
 - Python 3.8 or later
 - Install dependencies: